 Three innovative authors imagine the end of humanity.
 Postcards From the Future is the remarkable result.Andrew Lark’s “Pollen” is a riveting, multiple point-of-view account of a strange atmospheric phenomenon that destroys humankind’s ability to reproduce, ushering in the extinction of our species.Donald Levin’s “The Bright and Darkened Lands of the Earth” is a gripping tale set in a desperate, post-apocalyptic future where a heroic woman battles ecological and social collapse in an effort to save her tribe—and humanity—from certain annihilation.Wendy Sura Thomson’s “Silo Six” is a suspenseful story of love and survival set far into the future, when the sun begins its transformation into a red giant and scorches the earth into a virtually uninhabitable cinder.

 Children and dogs ..
 What a natural combination!
 With all of the fun, however, comes responsibility.
 This charming, rhyming picture book gently reminds small children of the care that puppies need.

-This book, a saga of a Scottish man, born in 1899 whose dogged determination overcomes much, is historical fiction.
-It is based upon snippets of a true story, filled in where necessary with much research and a little imagination.
-It should be released in 2020.
+This book, a saga of a Scottish man born in 1899 whose dogged determination overcomes much, is historical fiction.
+It is based upon snippets of a true story, filled in where necessary with much research, conjecture, and a little imagination.
 It is not to be missed.